Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 If your degree is not in a health and human services counseling field, it must contain at least 45 semester credit hours in counseling, including the following coursework:

-- At least 33 semester credit hours in alcohol and drug counseling that include a three-semester course in each of the following:
+At least 33 semester credit hours in alcohol and drug counseling that include a three-semester course in each of the following:

 - Medical aspects of chemical dependency

-- Addictions treatment delivery
+- Addiction treatment delivery

 - Group counseling